Quantum fate of timelike naked singularity with scalar hair: Self-adjoint extension method

-The Newman-Penrose formalism \cite{NewmanPenrose} will be used here to analyze the properties of operator governing the massless Dirac fields (fermions).
-The Chandrasekhar-Dirac (CD) \cite{Chandra} equations in Newman-Penrose formalism are suitable for this task and are given by
+In the case we have massless Dirac particles, the Newman--Penrose (NP) formalism \cite{Penrose:1986ca} is necessary to analyze the properties of the corresponding operator.
+The Chandrasekhar--Dirac (CD) equations \cite{Chandrasekhar:1985kt}, which represent a reformulation of the Dirac equation into the Newman--Penrose formalism, are suitable for this task and are given by